-Toni-Ann Williams will be the first Jamaican in action at the 2016 Olympic Games in Rio de Janeiro, Brazil, as the women’s gymnastics competition gets underway on Sunday, August 7.
-Earlier this year at the Rio Olympic Test event, she created history when she became Jamaica’s first gymnast to secure qualification to the Olympic Games on Sunday, April 17.
+Toni-Ann Williams was the first Jamaican in action at the 2016 Olympic Games in Rio de Janeiro, Brazil, at the women’s gymnastics competition.
+At the Rio Olympic Test event, she created history when she became Jamaica’s first gymnast to secure qualification to the Olympic Games on Sunday, April 17, 2016.
 She put in a solid effort, placing 16th as an individual not competing with a full team, and finishing 38th overall, with a score of 52.931 in the all-around event.

 Williams also had an outstanding sophomore year for the University of California, Berkeley Golden Bears, earning her fourth All-America distinction and a slew of other honours.
 She topped it off by becoming the first women’s gymnast from that institution to qualify for the Olympics.